communitymedia/mediaphone/README.md

 MediaPhone is an Android storytelling and multimedia narrative application.
 It's available on the Google Play store as [Com-Phone](https://play.google.com/store/apps/details?id=ac.robinson.mediaphone ""), and a [simple manual (PDF)](http://digitaleconomytoolkit.org/manuals/com-phone.pdf "") is available.

+MediaPhone is made available under the terms of the [LGPL v3](http://www.gnu.org/licenses/lgpl.html).

 What does it do?
 ----------------